UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ### Home

 Every user has a home directory of 15GB.
 This is the directory you are in when you first log in, and is located at `/hpchome/<UCL_username>@IDHS.UCL.AC.UK` (this can be verified with `echo $HOME`).
+From another directory, you can jump to your home directory with `cd $HOME`, or `cd ~`.

 Many programs will save config files to your home directory using filenames beginning with `.` (e.g., `.config`, `.cache`), which causes them to be hidden.
 You can list all files (including hidden ones) using `ls -al`.